 Generally custom order tile is more economical than in-stock tile.
 The in-stock tile has the "7-Eleven factor", a convenience which unfortunately adds extra overhead.
 Made-to-order cement tile runs about $11 to $20 per sq ft, depending on volume and options.

 Our tile floors or walls are an investment with a very high "WOW!" factor.
 You will live with something you love and everyone who walks into your space will say "wow" ...we guarantee it !

 The traditional size is 8 in.
-(20 cm) Some patterns are 4, 10, or 12 inches.
+(20 cm) square.
+Some patterns are 4, 10, or 12 inches.
 Hex tiles are very popular right now, with the most standard size also measuring 8 inches between opposite flat sides (about 23cm, or just over 9 inches point-to-point).
-We can get bull nose trim and step treads too.
+We can get bull nose trim, perimeter sanitary skirting and step treads, too.
 Our tile is easily cut on a standard wet-saw with a diamond blade.
 Special shapes are a possibility also, but the expense is usually justifiable only for larger commercial projects (we have profiled a custom-shape project in a blog post).

 Our 8" tiles are approximately 5/8th inch thick (16mm).
 10" and 12" tile may be up to 3/4" thick.
 We can order thinner tiles for walls and ceilings.
 Yes, some people have actually used them on the ceiling !

 If it is in stock tile, we ship right away.
 Stock tile usually ships from Alabama depending on the pattern.
 Average size, custom orders are approximately 8-14 weeks, depending on the collection.
 Custom tile is made to order for you, shipped to Texas or Miami and then trucked to you from there.

 Yes.
 We have many of our tiles on hand and can ship you a sample, see here for ordering samples.
 We can also have custom samples tile made, if your schedule allows (this can take several weeks).